The Western Isles (Outer Hebrides)

 Book your individual trip, stress-free with local travel experts

-Beyond Skye, across the unpredictable waters of the Minch, lie the wild and windy Outer Hebrides or Outer Isles, also known as the Western Isles, a 130-mile-long archipelago stretching from Lewis and Harris in the north to the Uists and Barra in the south.
+Beyond the Isle of Skye Dropdown content, across the unpredictable waters of the Minch, lie the wild and windy Outer Hebrides or Outer Isles, also known as the Western Isles.
+A 130-mile-long archipelago stretching from Lewis and Harris in the north to the Uists and Barra in the south.

 Across the Sound of Harris, to the south, a string of tiny, flatter isles – North Uist, Benbecula, South Uist – linked by causeways, offer breezy beaches, whose fine sands front a narrow band of boggy farmland, which, in turn, is mostly bordered by a lower range of hills to the east.
 Finally, tiny Barra contains all these landscapes in one small Hebridean package, and is a great introduction to the region.